Tutorial

 What Usually Breaks The First Install

-Most failed first runs come from one of these mistakes:
+Most failed first runs still come from one of these mistakes:

 • following an older tutorial that still points at @modelcontextprotocol/server-github

-• saving the config in a scope or file location you are not actually testing from
+• storing config in the wrong scope or wrong file location

-• hardcoding a PAT into a shared config and then refusing to commit it, leaving teammates with a broken file
+• hardcoding a PAT into a shared config and then refusing to commit it, leaving everyone else with a broken file

-• setting up both Cursor and Claude Code before one route is already stable
+• trying to prove both Cursor and Claude Code before one route is stable

 Which Host To Keep After GitHub Works

-• you want GitHub context and file edits in one surface
+• you want GitHub context and file edits in one editor surface

-• you care about quick file hopping and inline agent turns
+• you care about fast file hopping and inline agent turns

 • you want the working directory to define scope clearly